Asian Food in Belfast

 What is Teppanyaki?

-The term ‘Teppanyaki’ is derrived from the Japanese term ‘teppan’ meaning iron plate and ‘yaki’ meaning grilled.
-Teppanyaki food is usually served directly after it is cooked by a teppanyaki chef and this is usually done in a dramatic fashion as a form of entertainment.
-This dramatic flair makes teppanyaki a great option for parties and events.
-The food itself consists of meat, seafood vegetables, and noodles cooked in a variety of sauces.
+The term ‘Teppanyaki’ is derived from the Japanese terms ‘teppan’, meaning iron plate, and ‘yaki’, meaning grilled.
+Teppanyaki food is usually served directly after it is cooked by a teppanyaki chef, and this is usually done in a dramatic fashion as a form of entertainment.
+This dramatic flair makes teppanyaki an excellent option for parties and events.
+The food consists of meat, seafood, vegetables, and noodles cooked in various sauces.

 3 Levels

-Belfast’s first Teppanyaki restaurant and all round fantastic place to eat is 3 Levels on University Road.
-A truly unique dining experience and a varied menu that will keep you wanting to come back.
+Belfast’s first Teppanyaki restaurant and an all-around fantastic place to eat is at 3 Levels on University Road.
+A truly unique dining experience and a varied menu will keep you wanting to return.
 Their dedicated team will give you dinner and a show!

 Location: 31 University Rd, Belfast BT7 1NA